stephanielenehan/PP1-Handsome-Hounds/README.md

 Test all links internal and external.
 Test all colour choices and combinations. and show all results and changes made where required and why.
  - Insert before & after pictures of new color scheme and explain why. i.e. accessibility top priority followed by appealing to general audience.
 Previous color scheme was pretty but not suitable for accessibility.
+Ref for new color choice based on https://www.perkins.org/resource/choosing-high-contrast-color-schemes-for-low-vision/
 ~~Deployment~~
 ~~This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)~~